cvs-health/testilo/README.md

 When a user invokes `credit` in this example, the `call` module:
 - gets all reports, or if the third argument to `call()` exists all reports whose file names begin with `'241106'`, in the `scored` subdirectory of the `REPORTDIR` directory.
-- deletes the `acts`, `sources`, and `jobData` properties of the copies it has made of the scored reports to save memory.
+- gets the `score` properties of those reports.
 - creates an ID for the credit report.
 - writes the credit report as a JSON file, with the ID as the base of its file name and `legislators` as its description, to the `credit` subdirectory of the `REPORTDIR` directory.